Cerebellum-Network/Freeport-Smart-Contracts-SDK/README.md

 ### Publishing to NPM

-1. Copy smart-contract artifacts to `/src/artifacts`
+1. Copy smart contract artifacts to `/src/artifacts`
 2. Run `yarn update-types`
 3. Commit changes with message like _"artifacts from commit e57691bc"_
 4. Check that `npm whoami` returns "cere-io" (otherwise update your NPM_TOKEN